-Leave the car at home, put on some comfy shoes and reclaim London’s streets with a whole day of free activities at Reimagine in London.
+In 2019, London’s streets hosted a whole day of free activities for Car Free Day with Reimagine in London.

-The biggest ever Car Free Day celebrations in London provides the unique chance to “reimagine” the city, by walking or cycling through 20km (12 miles) of closed roads in central London, stopping off for performances and activities along the way.
+The biggest ever Car Free Day celebrations in London provided the unique chance to “reimagine” the city, by walking or cycling through 20km (12 miles) of closed roads in central London, with performances and activities along the way.

 Where and when is Reimagine taking place?